-- 15.5.2 Participating in a riot; - 15.54.31 Working for an employer other than the City; - 15.54.42 During vacation unless the employee's illness resulted in the cancelation of pre-planned travel or the employee was confined to a hospital or other fixed location under written doctor's orders;
+- 15.4.1 Working for an employer other than the City; - 15.4.2 During vacation unless the employee's illness resulted in the cancelation of pre-planned travel or the employee was confined to a hospital or other fixed location under written doctor's orders; - 15.4.3 During a layoff, leave of absence or disciplinary suspension; and/or, - 15.4.4 After a termination date.

-15.54.53 During a layoff, leave of absence or disciplinary suspension; and/or, department either prior to or within one (1) hour after the time set for beginning daily duties or by another time specified by the City.
+15.5 On taking sick leave time, employees shall notify their appropriate department either prior to or within one (1) hour after the time set for beginning daily duties or by another time specified by the City.